danyao/web-payments-explainers/identity-in-payment-handlers.md

      the association of this payment handler on this device to the financial account.

-Achieving the Weak Enrolled state is the minimum requirement for a payment handler to able to play its role during a payment transaction.
+We anticipate that in most use cases, achieving the Weak Enrolled state is the minimum requirement for a payment handler to able to play its role during a payment transaction.

 ### hasEnrolledInstrument()